Tunji17/huggingface-tasks/README.md

 - **Document Question Answering**: A notebook demonstrating how to use pre-trained models to answer questions about document images.
 - **Language Modeling**: A comprehensive notebook covering Causal and Masked language finetuning tasks using Hugging Face models.
+- **Embeddings**: A notebook showing how to generate and use text and image embeddings for similarity search and retrieval.

 ## Getting Started